SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 ### Some Important Points:
 1. Thin clouds (haze) are also considered as clouds (as well as thick clouds).
 2. Natural color images are false color images used for further visualization purposes.
 They have not been used in the training and test phase of \[1] and \[2]\.
 3. Some of the patches do not have useful information (0 pixel values) in them.
 That is because of the black margins around the Landsat 8 images.
+For your ease, a list in a csv file (training_patches_38-cloud_nonempty.csv) including the names of the informative patches (patches with more than 80% informative/nonzero pixels) can be found in the dataset folder or [here](https://github.com/SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/issues/6#issuecomment-631736619).
 #### 4. The code for Cloud-Net model for training and test on 38-Cloud dataset can be found [here](https://github.com/SorourMo/Cloud-Net-A-semantic-segmentation-CNN-for-cloud-detection/tree/6c30ad6482847c855337baa5f17c24adaf5e5cda).

 ## Evaluation over 38-Cloud Dataset: